-Starting a blog from scratch can seem like a daunting task, but you have some help in your corner.
-The best blogging platforms on the market today make it extremely easy to start a blog – even if you’re a beginner.
+The best blogging platforms to make money make it extremely easy to start a blog – even if you’re a beginner!

 What is a blog?

-A blog is just a website that has content that updates on a regular basis.
-These types of websites have always existed, they weren’t called blogs in the beginning.
+A blog is just a website that has content that updates regularly.
+These types of websites have always existed; they just weren’t called blogs in the beginning.

-The way you make money is by using the content on your website (the blog posts) to lure visitors to your website.
+You make money by using the content on your website (the blog posts) to lure visitors to your website.
 At that point, the next goal would be to find a way to monetize this traffic.

 I have a more thorough explanation of how blogs make money here.